A generalization of Ramanujan's congruence to modular forms of prime level: Introduction

-is surjective if $\ell\ne w+3$, and its image has codimension 1 if $\ell=w+3$. \end{thm} For the proof, given in Section~\ref{S4}, we use the isomorphism between $W_{w}(N)_{/R}$ and the compactly supported cohomology $H_c^1(\G_0(N), V_{w}(R))$, with $V_w(R)$ the module of polynomials of degree at most~$w$ with coefficients in~$R$.
+is surjective (when $\ell=w+3>3$, its image has codimension 1). \end{thm} For the proof, given in Section~\ref{S4}, we use the isomorphism between $W_{w}(N)_{/R}$ and the compactly supported cohomology $H_c^1(\G_0(N), V_{w}(R))$, with $V_w(R)$ the module of polynomials of degree at most~$w$ with coefficients in~$R$.
 Using Poincar\'e duality, we show in Proposition~\ref{P5} that the surjectivity reduces to a version of Ihara's lemma~\cite[Lemma 3.2]{Ih}.
-Ihara's lemma, or rather the ingredients in its proof, was first used by Ribet and Diamond to prove the level raising congruence mentioned above.
+Ihara's lemma, or rather the ingredients in its proof, was first used to prove the level raising congruence mentioned above by Ribet (for weight two) and Diamond (for higher weights).
 We follow the argument in~\cite{Di}, modified to take into account that we work with the whole cohomology rather than just the parabolic part.
 Our work is close in spirit to Harder's program of proving congruences by studying Eisenstein cohomology classes~\cite{Ha}.

 The surjectivity of the map in Theorem~\ref{T2}, or lack thereof for $\ell= w+3$, can be traced to the vanishing of the finite cohomology group $H^1(\SL_2(\FF_\ell), V_w(F))$ for $\ell>w$, and its nonvanishing for~$\ell=w+3$.
 This was shown in~\cite{KPS}, but for completeness we give the proof in Proposition~\ref{P4}.